alexwkleung/Continuity/README.md

 5. If you want to preview the HTML version of the resume, you can run the following scripts to open the server.
 Alternatively, you can just open `resume.html` located in the `src/client/output-html` directory if you don't want to use the server.

-**Note:** The HTML version may not be visually identical to the generated PDF due to formatting differences caused by the conversion.

 ```bash
 # compile
 npm run resume